FriendsOfSymfony/FOSHttpCache/doc/response-tagging.rst

 argument which is responsible for providing the header name as well as formatting the provided tags into a proper header value.
 This library ships with a ``CommaSeparatedTagHeaderFormatter`` which simply turns an array of tags into a comma-separated list.
-If you need a different behaviour, provide your own implementation of the `TagHeaderFormatter`` interface.
+If you need a different behavior, provide your own implementation of the `TagHeaderFormatter`` interface.
 Just note: It's your responsibility to make sure, your proxy configuration matches the configuration of the ``ResponseTagger``::